Curriculum Vitae

 Lawrence You, PhD in Computer Science, University of California, Santa Cruz, Jun.
 2006.
 Subject: Efficient archival data storage.

-Feng Wang, PhD in Computer Science, University of California, Santa Cruz (expected).
+Feng Wang, PhD in Computer Science, University of California, Santa Cruz.
 Subject: Object-based storage devices.

 Garth Goodson, PhD in Computer Science, Carnegie-Mellon University, Aug.
 2004.
 Title: "Efficient, flexible consistency for highly fault tolerant storage".